Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

-has positive harmonic measure with respect to~$U$, then~$L_0$ is in the Denjoy--Wolff set of $(F_n)$. \end{thmE} Note that it follows from the conclusion of the theorem that only one such set of positive measure may exist.
+In particular, $L_0$ is in the Denjoy--Wolff set of $(F_n)$. \end{thmE} It follows that at most one such set of positive harmonic measure may exist.

-For the later sections of the paper we restrict ourselves to the setting of non-autonomous dynamical systems.
-In this setting, each map $F_n$ is the forward composition of holomorphic maps $f_n: U_{n-1} \to U_n$ between simply connected domains.
-Under this assumption, we give a classification result for internal dynamics in terms of the limiting behaviour of the hyperbolic distance between orbits of pairs of points, as we did in the special case of wandering domains~\cite{BEFRS} and using the same method of proof.
-We give this classification in Section~\ref{sec:thmF}, together with an example which shows that the classification does not hold in general for sequences of holomorphic maps that are not given by forward compositions.
+For the later sections of the paper we restrict ourselves to the setting of non-autonomous dynamical systems, where each map $F_n$ is the forward composition of holomorphic maps $f_n: U_{n-1} \to U_n$ between simply connected domains.
+In this setting, we give a classification of possible internal dynamics in terms of the limiting behaviour of the hyperbolic distance between orbits of pairs of points, which extends our classification of wandering domains in~\cite{BEFRS}.
+This classification is in Section~\ref{sec:thmF}, together with an example which shows that the classification does not hold in general for {\it sequences} of holomorphic maps.
 One of the three possibilities in our classification is that the maps are {\it contracting}, defined as follows.
-Here we use the notation $\dist_U$ to denote the {\it hyperbolic distance} within a simply connected domain~$U$.
+Here we use the notation $\dist_U$ to denote the {\it hyperbolic distance} in a simply connected domain~$U$.

 \begin{defn} A sequence of maps $F_n: U \to U_n, n\in\N,$ is {\it contracting} if

 \end{defn}